 CC/P Signage Requirements.
-NCAA Corporate Champion/Partner banners should be displayed on the concourse (indoor championships) or at the entrance (outdoor championships) at eye level, preferably.
+NCAA Corporate Champion and/or Partner banners should be displayed at the entrance for outdoor championships at eye level, preferably.

 Each round of every NCAA championship will receive a shipment of official NCAA signage that helps identify the event as an NCAA championship.
 The signage includes a quantity of banners and decals displaying NCAA logos in a variety of sizes.